Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 4. Combained Approach Based on Generalized Multiple and Iterated Fourier series: Introduction

-One of the effective approaches to numerical integration of Ito SDEs is an approach based on Taylor--Ito and Taylor--Stratonovich expansions \cite{KlPl2}-\cite{Mi3}.
+It is well known that one of the effective approaches to the numerical integration of Ito SDEs is an approach based on the Taylor--Ito and Taylor--Stratonovich expansions \cite{KlPl2}-\cite{Mi3}.
 The most important feature of such expansions is a presence in them of the so-called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and have the following form